 - You don’t have much (if any) time to style each morning.
 The key is picking a cut that suits your natural texture.
 This means angled bobs and any amount shoulder-length or longer on straighter hair.
 You’ll want a layered bob or curly shag for curly textures so you can scrunch and go.

 - You have 15 or so minutes to spare for daily styling.
 Since you have thick hair, you’ll still want something that suits your texture.
 Curling your hair, for example, takes far longer on thick hair than on thin hair.
-But it would be best if you experimented with bangs, layers, and facial framing.
+But it would be best to experiment with bangs, layers, and facial framing.
 These options can be styled quickly, regardless of hair density.

 - If it takes you an hour to do your hair, you don’t mind.
 Pick any style from the gallery that you like!
 But be aware of what you’re signing up for.
 If you have curly or wavy hair and show your stylist a cut that flatters straight hair, wearing your hair natural will be hard.
 Asking for lots of layers, texture, and thinning will help reduce styling time for any haircut.